-Over-the-air DVR – If you want to record shows or games, you’ll need an OTA DVR like the Channel Master DVR+.
+Over-the-air DVR – If you want to record shows or games, you’ll need an OTA DVR.
 They save your programming so that you can watch it on your own time.

-The Channel Master DVR+ can record up to 160 hours of free HD programming from your over-the-air antenna connection.
+TiVo Bolt Vox™ can record up to 150 hours of free HD programming from your over-the-air antenna connection.

 Gear you need for streaming TV